shanapu/MyJailbreak/README.md

 ##### Commands
 ```
-- !ffa / !warffa - Allows players to vote for a FFA
+- sm_ffa / sm_warffa - Allows players to vote for a FFA
 - sm_setffa - Allows the Admin(sm_map) or Warden to set a ffa for next rounds
 ```
 ##### Cvars